confluence/tonguefish/README.md

 Entries from multiple feeds can be aggregated into a single feed.
 The intended use case is grouping individual account feeds from a website which does not offer a single feed for all your subscriptions.

-Additional custom properties (such as title, category, ignore or digest rules) that are defined on individual feeds in the same group are merged together and applied only to the final grouped feed.
-They should only be defined on a single feed in the group; merging multiple definitions is unsupported and can give unpredictable results.
+A display title for the group can be set in the `groups` table of the configuration.
+Other per-group properties (such as category, ignore or digest rules) set in this section will be merged into the feed preferences (they will be applied after per-category preferences but before per-feed preferences).
+Preferences set on individual feeds in the group will be applied only to those feeds, as usual.

 ```toml
 [[feeds]]